Fall Pippin

 Season

-September to December (Warder); October to December (Downing, Elliott, Budd-Hansen); late September to January (Beach, Hedrick, Fisher); late autumn, keeping into mid-winter (Thomas); fruit ripens from the middle of September until about the first of November (Lowther).
-The crop does not ripen uniformly, with some fruit ready for immediate use in September while a considerable portion is still hard and green at the same time (Beach).
-When grown under favorable conditions and properly handled some portion of the crop may keep till midwinter or later, but even carefully selected fruit cannot be relied upon to hold in common storage till December 1st without considerable loss; in cold storage it may be held till January or February (Beach, citing Beach and Clark, N. Y. Sta.
-Bul., 248:119.
-1904).
-In the northern latitudes, especially in the higher altitudes, the fruit will keep nicely until January (Lowther).
-Hedrick notes the name is inapt, as in the North the fruit keeps well into mid-winter, and is of first rate quality to the very last.
+Beach notes the crop does not ripen uniformly: some fruit is ripe, well colored, and ready for immediate use in September, while at the same time a considerable portion of the crop is still hard and green.
+Under favorable conditions and proper handling some of the crop may keep till midwinter or later, but even carefully selected fruit cannot be relied upon to hold in common storage till December 1st without considerable loss; in cold storage it may be held till January or February.
+Hedrick remarks that the name "Fall Pippin" is inapt, as in the North the fruit keeps well into mid-winter, and is of first-rate quality to the very last.

 Uses